Summary

 Since 2015, BCLC has partnered with seven Community Incubator Leads in neighborhoods most impacted by these disparities.
 These organizations have worked tirelessly to implement community-driven solutions that save lives and strengthen families.
 Now, we’re seeking a dedicated community-based organization in Rancho Cordova to become the eighth Community Incubator Lead site and help drive change where it’s needed most.

-The selected organization will receive up to $100,000 over six months (January–June 2026) to lead local efforts.
+The selected organization will receive up to $75,000 over three months (April 1, 2026–June 30, 2026) to lead local efforts.
 This includes coordinating trauma-informed care, supporting Cultural Brokers and Crisis Intervention Workers, convening stakeholders and managing programs aligned with BCLC’s mission.

 Eligibility Snapshot:

-- Must be a 501(c)(3) or Tribal organization based in Rancho Cordova
+- Must be a 501(c)(3) community-based organization or Tribal organization located in or able to expand to Rancho Cordova

 - Proven history of serving African American families

-- Minimum of three full-time staff providing direct services
+- Minimum of three full-time staff (or equivalent hours) providing direct services

 - Commitment to community-driven approaches and cultural representation